Joe Moretti: Life and career

-Moretti was born in Glasgow in 1938, to an Irish mother and a Italian Scottish father.
+Moretti was born in Glasgow in 1938, to an Irish mother and an Italian Scottish father.
 He moved to London in November 1958 with his wife Pina, and instantly became part of the burgeoning rock and roll scene based around The 2i's Coffee Bar in Soho.
 There he found opportunities backing up singers such as Gene Vincent, Vince Eager, Colin Hicks & The Cabin Boys and other skiffle acts and nascent rock n' roll outfits.

 It was in the 2i's, in early 1959, that Moretti discovered guitarist-singer Tony Sheridan had quit Vince Taylor's band, The Playboys, and was asked to take his place.
 Moretti toured with Taylor in the UK and cut "Brand New Cadillac" in the spring of 1959.
 Shortly after, Moretti left the band to take up with Johnny Duncan's Bluegrass Boys.
 The following year, 1960, Moretti was to play guitar on another session after being called into the studio by Johnny Kidd & the Pirates' guitarist Alan Caddy to play leads on two songs: UK number one single "Shakin' All Over" and its follow-up "Restless".
 It was Moretti who created the special signature sound to "Shakin' All Over" by sliding a cigarette lighter up and down the fret-board of his guitar.

 During the 1970s, Moretti was part of Madeline Bell's backing band.